-Topotecan injection may cause low levels of white blood cells in the blood.
+Topotecan may cause a decrease in the number of blood cells made by your bone marrow.
 This increases the risk that you will develop a serious infection.
-You should not receive topotecan injection if you already have a low number of white blood cells.
-Your doctor will order laboratory tests regularly before and during your treatment to check whether your body has enough white blood cells.
-Tell your doctor and pharmacist if you are taking carboplatin (Paraplatin), cisplatin (Platinol), other chemotherapy medications, or filgrastim (Neupogen).
-If you experience any of the following symptoms, call your doctor immediately: fever, sore throat, chills, cough, abdominal pain, or other signs of infection; stomach pain; unusual bruising or bleeding; excessive tiredness; headache; dizziness; confusion; pale skin; fast heartbeat; or shortness of breath.
+You should not take topotecan if you already have a low number of blood cells.
+Your doctor will order laboratory tests regularly before and during your treatment to check whether your body has enough blood cells.
+If you experience any of the following symptoms, call your doctor immediately: sore throat, chills, fever, cough, burning or painful urination, or other signs of infection; stomach pain; unusual bruising or bleeding; excessive tiredness; headache; dizziness; confusion; pale skin; fast heartbeat; or shortness of breath.

-Talk to your doctor about the risks of using topotecan injection.
+Talk to your doctor about the risks of taking topotecan.

 WHY is this medicine prescribed?

-Topotecan is used to treat ovarian cancer (cancer that begins in the female reproductive organs where eggs are formed) and small cell lung cancer (a type of cancer that begins in the lungs) that have spread and did not improve after treatment with other medications.
-It is also used together with other medications to treat cervical cancer (cancer that begins in the opening of the uterus [womb]) that has not improved or has come back after other treatments.
-Topotecan is in a class of medications called topoisomerase type I inhibitors.
+Topotecan is used to treat small cell lung cancer (a type of cancer that begins in the lungs) that was successfully treated with a different chemotherapy medication but has returned no sooner than 45 days after the last dose of the first chemotherapy medication was taken.
+Topotecan is in a class of medications called topoisomerase I inhibitors.
 It works by killing cancer cells.

 HOW should this medicine be used?